 3.)
 Diversity, equity and inclusion

-Transparency across all company policy, behaviour and performance is becoming of increasing importance in any business.
+Transparency across all company policy, behavior and performance is becoming of increasing importance in any business.
 Whether it’s in terms of impact to the environment, treatment of staff, diversity etc., the corporate veil is being quickly tugged down.
-One way to ensure that your organisation is on a committed path to equality and fairness is to disclose salary ranges.
+One way to ensure that your organization is on a committed path to equality and fairness is to disclose salary ranges.
 It is a very powerful action that illustrates how your company isn’t interested in dangerous mystique.
-Our resident job postings expert Katrina Kibben believes that pay transparency is a ‘trust builder’ and keeping them secret creates emotional liability.
+Job postings expert Katrina Kibben believes that pay transparency is a ‘trust builder’ and keeping them secret creates emotional liability.

 4.)
 Millenials want it that way